 No Exercise To Burn It Off

 It’s safe to say that most people understand that consuming more calories than you burn will lead to weight gain.
 Despite this, many of us fail to take into account the added calories from protein shakes.
 If you supplement your diet with protein shakes but don’t modify your diet or workout routine to account for those extra calories you will gain weight and it won’t be from added muscle mass.
-Let’s look at a simple scenario to better understand this.
+Let’s look at a simple scenario to better understand this protein supplements side effect.

 Shakes With Sugar

 Protein shakes are often marketed as healthy or low in calories, but you need to read the fine print.
 While some protein shakes are genuinely low in added sugar, many contain as much as 30 grams of sugar per serving!
+This is one the main hidden dangers of protein powder supplementation.
 If you’re throwing in ingredients like dry fruits, nut butters, and sweetened plant milk, sugar and calorie content of your protein shake goes even higher.

 If you don’t read the labels and monitor sugar content, your protein shake could end up containing 40 grams of sugar or more, which resembles a dessert, rather than health food.
 After all, a single scoop of ice cream typically contains half that amount of sugar at 20 grams.
 Keep in mind that the daily recommended limit for added sugar intake is 24 grams for women and 36 grams for men .
 Exceeding the limit won’t just cause weight gain, but also puts you at risk of heart disease and diabetes.